ksindi/managers-playbook/README.md

         1. What are obstacles?
 1. Encourage your direct reports to bring up topics:
     <img src="images/1_1s.jpg" width="400">
-1. See [getting more from your one on ones](https://medium.com/@sbourke/getting-more-from-your-1-1s-8f71996e286e) for more thoughts on effective one on ones.
+1. See [Getting more from your one on ones](https://medium.com/@sbourke/getting-more-from-your-1-1s-8f71996e286e) for more thoughts on effective one on ones.

 ## Coaching